Spiritualism (movement): Unorganized movement

 Books on the supernatural were published for the growing middle class, such as 1852's Mysteries, by Charles Elliott, which contains "sketches of spirits and spiritual things", including accounts of the Salem witch trials, the Lane ghost, and the Rochester rappings.
 The Night Side of Nature, by Catherine Crowe, published in 1853, provided definitions and accounts of wraiths, doppelgängers, apparitions, and haunted houses.

 Mainstream newspapers treated stories of ghosts and haunting as they would any other news story.
 An account in the Chicago Daily Tribune in 1891, "sufficiently bloody to suit the most fastidious taste", tells of a house believed to be haunted by the ghosts of three murder victims seeking revenge against their killer's son, who was eventually driven insane.

+Certain methods intended to ward off spirits developed alongside broader nineteenth century interest in spirits and supernatural phenomena.
+In parts of the American South, many vernacular homes had ceilings or exterior woodwork painted a pale blue.
+It was believed that restless spirits, sometimes called “haints”, could be warded off by this pale blue color.
+This pale blue color became widely known as “haint blue” since it was thought that the pale blue could repel or confuse evil spirits.
+Architectural historian Edward A. Chappel notes that blue house paint was understood as a protective measure against demons, reflecting how spiritual beliefs influenced architectural design and everyday life.

 Many families, "having no faith in ghosts", thereafter moved into the house, but all soon moved out again.

 In the 1920s, numerous "psychic" books were published, ranging in quality.
 Such books were often based on excursions initiated by the use of Ouija boards.
 A few of these popular books displayed unorganized spiritualism, though most were less insightful.

 The movement was extremely individualistic, with each person relying on their own experiences and readings to discern the nature of the afterlife.
 The organisation was therefore slow to appear, and when it did, it was resisted by mediums and trance lecturers.
 Most members were content to attend Christian churches, and particularly universalist churches harboured many spiritualists.

 As the spiritualism movement began to fade, partly through the publicity of fraud accusations and partly through the appeal of religious movements such as Christian Science, the Spiritualist Church was organised.
 This church can claim to be the main vestige of the movement left today in the United States.